-Peer Training/Peer Leadership
+Peer Training/Peer Leadership (for students in grades 6-12)

-This nationally recognized program equips students to become leaders and agents of change in their schools and communities by facilitating difficult conversations about bias, discrimination and bullying with their peers.
+This nationally recognized program enables students to become leaders and agents of change in their schools and communities by facilitating conversations about bias, discrimination and bullying with their peers.

-Anti-Bias Curriculum
+Anti-Bias Education Curriculum

-https://www.adl.org/education/resources/tools-and-strategies/anti-bias-curriculum-guides
+www.adl.org/anti-bias-curriculum

 ADL's anti-bias curriculum guides for educators provide standards-aligned sequential lessons to help students in grades K-12 build a strong foundation for analyzing and confronting bias.
-The curriculum guides are designed to help educators and students explore ways to ensure that the principles of respect for diversity, freedom and equity become realities.
+The curriculum guides are designed to help educators and students explore ways to ensure that the principles of respect for diversity, freedom and equity become reality.